sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 ### Description

 In the previous sorting algorithms, the array was sorted by dividing the array into "sorted" and "unsorted" subsections.
-Merge sort takes a different approach because it is a recrusive algorithm.
+Merge sort takes a different approach because it is a recursive algorithm.
 An overly simplified approximation of the recursive algorithm can be described like so:
 - Split the array in half
 - Sort the two smaller arrays
 - Merge the two sorted smaller arrays back into a single sorted array